Luidog/fms-api-client/README.md

 > File [./examples/schema/portals-array-schema.json](./examples/schema/portals-array-schema.json)
 <!--/@-->

-**Note:** The FileMaker script and portal syntax will override the alternative script and portal parameter syntax.
+**Note:** The FileMaker script and portal syntax will override the alternative scripts and portals parameter syntax.

-In addition to allowing an exanded syntax for invoking script or selecting portals the client will also automatically parse arrays, objects, and numbers to adhere to the requirements of the Data API.
-Arrays and objects are stringified before being inserted into field data.
-Also limits and offsets can be set as either a strings or a numbers.
+In addition to allowing an exanded syntax for invoking scripts or selecting portals the client will also automatically parse arrays, objects, and numbers to adhere to the requirements of the Data API.

+Arrays and objects are stringified before being inserted into field or portal data. `limit` and `offset` parameters can be either strings or a numbers.

-The client will also automatically convert `limit`, `find`, and `offset` into their underscored conterparts as needed.
+The client will also automatically convert `limit`, `find`, and `offset` parameters into their underscored conterparts as needed.
 Additionally, if a script result can be parsed as JSON it will be automatically parsed for you by the client.

-All methods on the client return promises and each each method will reject with a message and code upon encountering an error.
-All messages and codes follow the FileMaker Data API where possible.
+All methods on the client return promises and each method will reject with a message and code upon encountering an error.
+All messages and codes follow the FileMaker Data API codes where applicable.

-This project also provides utility modules to aid in working with FileMaker Data API Results.
+fms-api-client also provides utility modules to aid in working with FileMaker Data API Results.
 The provided utility modules are `fieldData`, `recordId`, and `transform`.
 These utilities will accept and return either an object or an an array objects.
 For more information on the utility modules see the utility section.

 ### Datastore Connection

-Connect must be called before the FileMaker class is used.
-This connect uses Marpat.
-Marpat is a fork of Camo.
-Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of Camo.
-My fork of Camo - Marpat is designed to allow the use of multiple datastores with the focus on encrypted file storage and project flexibility.
+The connect  method must be called before the FileMaker class is used.
+The connect method is not currently exposed by fms-api-client, but from the marpat dependency. marpat is a fork of camo.
+Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of camo.

+marpat is designed to allow the use of multiple datastores with the focus on encrypted file storage and project flexibility.

 For more information on marpat and the different types of supported storage visit [marpat](https://github.com/Luidog/marpat)